Continuous cutting

 If you are doing this with right angle triangles then mirror (tick the mirror box in the properties window) each alternate pair of triangles, so that the intersections always have an even number of lines through them.
 Always do the center lines cut first.

-22Close the module without saving.
+22Close the mode without saving.